yuanbei/Nars-Wiki/s.md

-Most of uncertainty measurements take values from the [0, 1] interval.
+In OpenNARS uncertainty measurements take values from the [0, 1] interval.
 Even the amount of evidence, which is not defined with this range in general, corresponds to this interval.
-Since they cannot be easily interpreted as “probability” as defined in probability theory and statistics, we cannot directly apply an existing theory to guide their calculation.
-The approach in OpenNARS is to see the values in [0, 1] as extended Boolean values, 0 and 1, and to handle their calculation by extending the Boolean operators, namely “not”, “and” and “or”.
+Since they cannot be easily interpreted as “probability” as defined in probability theory and statistics, an existing theory cannot be directly applied to guide their calculation.
+The approach in OpenNARS is to see the values in [0, 1] as extended Boolean values, 0 and 1, and to handle their calculation by extending the Boolean operators, namely **“not”**, **“and”** and **“or”**.

 The extended “and” and “or” are called **Triangular norm (T-norm)** and Triangular **conorm (T-conorm)**.
 T-norm and T-conorm are functions defined on real numbers in range [0, 1].
 Each of them is commutative and associative, and monotonic in each variable and thus they can be extended to take an arbitrary number of arguments in the following way:
 __**and**(x1, . . . , xn) = **and**(and(x1, . . . , xn−1), xn)__